mzur/gnome-shell-wsmatrix/README.md

 - Workspace switcher popup on all monitors (optional).
 - Workspace grid in the activity overview (optional).

-## Installation
+## Installation Methods

+The easiest way to install this extension is via the [GNOME Shell Extensions](https://extensions.gnome.org/extension/1485/workspace-matrix/) website.
+However, alternative, manual installation methods are also noted below.

+### GNOME Shell Extensions Website Method
+1. Confirm that you have the [GNOME native host connector / messaging application](https://wiki.gnome.org/Projects/GnomeShellIntegrationForChrome/Installation) on your operating system.
+If not, then install it.
+1. Install the [_GNOME Shell integration_ Chrome web browser extension](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) in a Chromium-based web browser (Chrome, Edge).
+1. Visit the [_Workspace Matrix_ GNOME extension page](https://extensions.gnome.org/extension/1485/workspace-matrix/), click to toggle the "Off" icon and you will be prompted to install _Workspace Matrix_.
+If you see a red "ERROR" icon, then it can be ignored, as this is a [known issue](https://github.com/mzur/gnome-shell-wsmatrix/issues/52) and is resolved after a restart.
+1. Restart GNOME by logging out and then logging back in to your computer.
+1. Return to the [_Workspace Matrix_ GNOME extension page](https://extensions.gnome.org/extension/1485/workspace-matrix/) page, click the blue "tool" icon.
+A _Workspace Matrix_ window should open with the configurable extension preferences.

 [<img src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true" height="100">](https://extensions.gnome.org/extension/1485/workspace-matrix/)

-The easiest way to install this extension is via the [GNOME Shell Extensions](https://extensions.gnome.org/extension/1485/workspace-matrix/) website.

-Alternatives:
+### Manual Linux Method

-- Download the ZIP file of the [latest release](https://github.com/mzur/gnome-shell-wsmatrix/releases) and extract it to `~/.local/share/gnome-shell/extensions/wsmatrix@martin.zurowietz.de`.
-Then, run `gnome-extensions enable wsmatrix@martin.zurowietz.de` and restart GNOME by pressing <kbd>Alt</kbd>+<kbd>F2</kbd> and running the command `r` (X.org) or log out and back in (Wayland).
+1. Download the ZIP file of the [latest release](https://github.com/mzur/gnome-shell-wsmatrix/releases) and extract it to `~/.local/share/gnome-shell/extensions/wsmatrix@martin.zurowietz.de`
+1. Restart GNOME
+  - If you are running the newer [Wayland])(https://wayland.freedesktop.org/), then it's necessary to log out and log back in.
+  - If you are running the X.org / X Window System, then press restart by pressing <kbd>Alt</kbd>+<kbd>F2</kbd> and type <kbd>r</kbd> in the "Run a command" and press <kbd>Enter</kbd>
+1. After GNOME restarts run `gnome-extensions enable wsmatrix@martin.zurowietz.de` in the terminal.
+1. Restart GNOME a second time, repeating the restart step you used above.

+### Arch Linux Method
-- On Arch Linux you can use [this AUR](https://aur.archlinux.org/packages/gnome-shell-extension-workspace-matrix):
+On Arch Linux, use [this AUR](https://aur.archlinux.org/packages/gnome-shell-extension-workspace-matrix):
    ```
    git clone https://aur.archlinux.org/gnome-shell-extension-workspace-matrix.git
    cd gnome-shell-extension-workspace-matrix